igneous-labs/S/docs/s-controller-program/instructions.md

 - Verify pool is not rebalancing and not disabled
 - Verify input is not disabled for dst_lst
 - Verify a corresponding EndRebalance instruction follows
-- Self CPI SyncSolValue for dst_lst
+- SyncSolValue for dst_lst
-- Self CPI SyncSolValue for src_lst
+- SyncSolValue for src_lst
 - Withdraw amount src_lst from reserves to withdraw_to
-- Self CPI SyncSolValue for src_lst
+- SyncSolValue for src_lst
 - Initialize rebalance_record with sol_value = the difference between pool's total SOL value before and after the second SyncSolValue for src_lst
 - Set is_rebalancing = true